platformfuzz/swarm-seismic-image/README.md

 ## Overview

 This is a containerized application that runs USGS Swarm, a real-time seismic waveform display and analysis tool.
-Swarm is a GUI application that requires X11 display forwarding.
+Swarm is a GUI application that requires a graphical display and Java 8 or greater.

 Swarm can connect to multiple data sources including: